Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 Lines: JR Yamanote line, JR Shonan-Shinjuku line, JR Saikyo line, Tokyo Metro Hibiya line

-This is an area which may not be on a lot of travel guides, but as a local I absolutely love Ebisu.
-I don’t live very far from here, and I come here a lot with friends and family for a quick bite or for a relaxing dinner with a view.
+This is an area which may not be on a lot of travel guides.
+But as a local I absolutely love Ebisu and its a good little secret!
+I don’t live very far from here, and I come here a lot for a quick bite or for dinner with a view.
 If you take the series of travelators out of the station, you get to a big open area, with a lot of tall buildings around it.

 There is a beer garden/pub type establishment at the entrance, which is always a good night with some friends.
-Beyond that, if you go up to the 34th or 35th floor, you can have an amazing dinner at a reasonable price, all with a stunning view over Tokyo.
+Beyond that, if you go up to the 34th or 35th floor, you can have an amazing dinner at a reasonable price.
+And all with a stunning view over Tokyo!
 I would recommend either the okonomi-yaki restaurant (a type of savoury Japanese pancake) or the beef specialty restaurant called Jyojoen.

 Station: Ueno (上野駅)